afrobayofranco/StaticAPI/README.md

 ***success*** will turn debug message to green color.
 ***error*** will turn debug message to red color.
 You can live the argument empty and debug message will be yellow color.

+---

+## Coding Style<a name="codingstyle">
+The coding style for this API follows the [airbnb](https://github.com/airbnb/javascript) style guide.
+Linter was used to process the code and ensure its complies with the style guide.